MW Backstage Team

 Jill became familiar with the Mainline, PA area while collecting degrees in psychology and elementary education at Bryn Mawr College and Chestnut Hill College (receiving her Masters Degree in Education from the latter).
 She was a successful elementary teacher for over six years before turning her teamwork skills to the non-profit organization, Mothers & More.
 There, she rose quickly through the ranks, revamping and growing the management department of the organization and her successes as Senior Manager earned her a position on the board of directors.
 She now turns her administrative know-how to MW where she will assist the Office Team with billing, scheduling, signing up new students and many other essential tasks.
 Jill is a life-long learner and instills the love of education and arts in her two young daughters daily.

 Kaitlin is a dedicated musician, as demonstrated by her Bachelor’s degree in Music Education and Voice Performance from Westminster Choir College and her Master’s of Music degree from the Cleveland Institute of Music.
 Her interest in playing and singing began in her youth, but the decision to pursue it as a career came while performing with the Texas All State Choir in High School.
 This led her to Westminster Choir College in Princeton, New Jersey, where she studied both voice and piano formally, and received a presidential scholarship.
 At the Cleveland Institute, she continued her studies, earning the Max Berman prize – the school’s largest award for a vocalist, as well as trying her hand at stage-managing.
 Kaitlin is no stranger to teaching music; for the completion of her Music Education degree, she taught at New Hope High School and Middle School, teaching students grades 6-12.
 During this time she worked with a large number of choirs, as well as the middle school cast of Grease, and gave both class and private music instruction to students grades 6-12.
 Her other teaching experiences include teaching music as a volunteer at the Cleveland School of the Arts, the Albert C. Wagner Youth Correctional Facility, and at several elementary and middle schools.
 As a performer, she’s landed some impressive roles, including Alice Ford in Verdi's Falstaff, Béatrice in Berlioz's Béatrice et Bénédict, Antonia in Les Contes du Hoffmann, and the title role in Handel's Alcina.
-Kaitlin teaches piano and voice for the school and works in the front office.
+Kaitlin teaches piano and voice for the school and works in the office as our faculty coordinator.